Many or all companies we feature compensate us. Compensation and editorial

 Can you afford repayment?

 As you run the numbers, review your budget to determine whether you can afford the monthly payment without putting a strain on your budget or other important financial goals.
-If adding the payment would spread you too thin financially, you could risk defaulting on your payments.
+If adding the payment would spread you too thin, you could risk defaulting on your payments.

 How do I choose the best personal loan?

-With so many options available, here are some steps you can take to ensure you get the best personal loan offer available to you.
+With so many options available, here are three steps you can take to ensure you get the best personal loan offer available to you.

-Shopping around and comparing interest rates, fees, repayment terms, and other features is one of the most important things you can do to maximize your savings.
+Shopping around and comparing interest rates, fees, repayment terms, and other features is one of the most important actions you can take to maximize your savings.

 Each lender has its own set of interest rates and credit criteria, so while your financial and credit profile remains the same, some lenders may offer better terms than others.

-You’ll want to get quotes from at least three to five lenders and compare terms.
+Get quotes from at least three lenders tocompare terms.
 You can compare our top choices on our best personal loans page.

-You’ll need to provide some basic information about yourself, then you’ll typically be able to see potential interest rates, loan amounts, fees, repayment terms, and monthly payments.
-In most cases, the process only takes a few minutes.
+After providing basic information about yourself, you can see potential interest rates, loan amounts, fees, repayment terms, and monthly payments.
+In most cases, the process takes just a few minutes.

 Just keep in mind that your prequalification quote may not be the same as your final offer—the lender will run a full credit check to provide those details.